AshAvalanche/ansible-avalanche-getting-started/README.md

 To whitelist a subnet on your node (so that it can start validating blocks):

 1. Add it to `avalanche_whitelisted_subnets` (comma-separated) in `group_vars/avalanche_nodes.yml`
-2. Run the `nuttymoon.avalanche.provision_nodes` playbook: AvalancheGo will be restarted after the configuration update.
+2. Run the `ash.avalanche.provision_nodes` playbook: AvalancheGo will be restarted after the configuration update.

 ### VMs installation and upgrade